Red Flags in Financial Statements Every Investor Must Know

 Rising Debt to Equity Ratio

-A rising debt to equity ratio means the company takes on more leverage relative to its shareholder base.
+A rising debt to equity ratio means the company takes on more use relative to its shareholder base.
 Some debt can boost returns in good times.
 But too much debt makes losses worse in bad times.
 It can push companies toward financial distress.
 A rising debt to equity ratio combined with declining profit margins creates a particularly dangerous combination.

 Compare the company's debt to equity ratios against peers in the same industry.
-Capital-intensive industries like utilities and manufacturing normally carry higher leverage.
+Capital-intensive industries like utilities and manufacturing normally carry higher use.
 A tech company with a rapidly rising debt to equity ratio may signal financial stress because these businesses typically rely less on borrowed capital.

 Unusual Changes in Accounting Practices